-One Page.
+• One Page.
 This view shows the entire page in Word's document window.
 If your screen is large enough, you can read and edit text in this view.

-Two Pages.
+• Two Pages.
 In this view, you see two pages side by side.
 This view's handy when you're working with documents that have two-page spreads, like booklets.

-Page Width.
-This button does the exact same thing as the Page Width button in the because the page fills the screen from edge to edge, making the text appear larger.
+• Page Width.
+This button does the exact same thing as the Page Width button in the Zoom dialog box (Section 1.4.3).
+It's more readable than the One Page and Two Page options, because the page fills the screen from edge to edge, making the text appear larger.